markmusic27/elo-rating-algorithm/README.md

 ## ⏳ Elo Rating Algorithm History

-The Elo Rating algorithm, created by Arpad Elo, is one of the most common algoritms used for rating because of the logic & functionality behind it.
+The Elo Rating algorithm, created by Arpad Elo _(a Hungarian-Amerian Physics Professor)_, is one of the most common algoritms used for rating because of the logic & functionality behind it.

 It is used by developers that want to rank chess players to college students wanting to rank girls _(Mark Zucherberg's Face Smash)._